This is a suggested one week travel itinerary for the Kathmandu Valley in Nepal.

 - Value for money

-Kathmandu Valley Map
+Kathmandu Valley Itinerary Map

 Kathmandu Valley Travel Itinerary